gshergill/openlink-js/README.md

 ##License

-`This file is subject to the terms and conditions defined 3in file 'LICENSE', which is part of this source code package.`
+This file is subject to the terms and conditions defined in the file `LICENSE`, which is part of this source code package.